JSON / YAML / TOML / CSV / XML / HTML / Markdown Converter

 TOML was explicitly designed to be a minimal configuration file format that is easy to read because of its obvious semantics.
 It uses INI file style section headers with strict typing.
 TOML works well for flat to moderately nested configs but becomes verbose for deeply nested data because every level needs a full dotted key path or table header.

-Understanding the tradeoffs helps you pick the right format: JSON for APIs and serialization, YAML for complex DevOps configurations, TOML for application settings.
+Understanding the tradeoffs helps you pick the right format: JSON for APIs and serialization, YAML for complex DevOps configurations, TOML for application settings, CSV for tabular data, XML for enterprise systems, HTML for web content, Markdown for documentation, and .env for environment secrets.

 Need to format or validate JSON before converting?
 Use the JSON Formatter.
 Working with SQL or CSS configs?
 The Code Formatter handles those languages.